XAlpha-InfinityX/fivem-commands/lib/resources_doc.md

 As mentioned above, our server also connects to a SQLite database separate from MariaDB in order to smoothly integrate the FivePD resource.
 - SQLite is a small, fast, self-contained SQL database engine which requires zero-configuration and runs serverless.
 It's useful as an embedded database that may ship with a desktop application that only needs a simple abstraction around a file.

+### Scripting

+Documentation for how to create scripts/resources can be found in the [FiveM docs](https://docs.fivem.net/docs/).